MBCProject/mbc-markdown/execution/remote-commands.md

 It may be useful to capture remote commands along with related behaviors because the associated descriptions could provide details of how the malware implements the command.
 For example, *Defense Evasion:File Deletion* could be used to provide details and context to *Execution:Remote Commands:Delete File*.

 Autonomous behaviors - those done by the malware without an active attacker - should not be captured with *Execution:Remote Commands*.
-For example, malware that *automatically* destroys data would be tagged with the [Impact: Data Destruction](../impact/data-destruction.md) behavior.
+For example, malware that *automatically* destroys data would be tagged with the **Impact: Data Destruction ([E1485](../impact/data-destruction.md))** behavior.

 Methods
 -------